Habib Bourguiba: Early adult life and professional career

-In August 1927, Bourguiba who was 26 at the time, returned to Tunisia, with his girlfriend, his son, Habib Jr. but also a deep knowledge of French politics during the Third Republic.
+In August 1927, Bourguiba returned to Tunisia with his girlfriend, son, Habib Jr., and also a deep knowledge of French politics during the Third Republic.
 His journey in France had influenced his thinking with the liberal values of the social-radical secular country, shared earlier by his brother Mohamed.
 Following his return to Tunisia, he married Mathilde, with Mahmoud Laribi as his best man, and settled in Tunis.
 At the time, he was not interested in politics but in his professional career, every debuting lawyer having to do a three-year traineeship under the supervision of another experienced lawyer.
 From October 1927 to October 1928, he worked for Mr. Cirier, who dismissed him after six weeks, then for Mr. Pietra and Scemama, who did not pay him for two months and charged him with writing responsibilities.
 Bourguiba then resigned to work for Mr. Salah Farhat, chairman of the Destour party, until Mr. Sebault hired him for 600 francs per month, which led Bourguiba to work for him for an additional year to the three mandatory ones.

 In the context of colonial oppression, Bourguiba felt the effects of inequality.
 He spent the next year unemployed.
 This inequality led him to discuss these matters with both Tunisian and French friends, who agreed with the necessity to start a reform process aiming to get Tunisia to resemble France, that was, liberal, modern and secular.
 On 8 January 1929, while replacing his brother who could not attend a conference held by Habiba Menchari, an unveiled woman who advocated gender equality, Bourguiba defended Tunisian identity, culture and religion by opposing Menchari's position to rid women of their veils.
 Bourguiba responded saying that Tunisia was threatened by the forfeiture of its personality and that it had to be preserved until the country was emancipated.
 This statement surprised liberals like the French unionist Joachim Durel.
 The controversy that followed opposed him to Bourguiba for nearly a month, Bourguiba writing in L'Étendard tunisien while Durel responded in Tunis socialiste.

 The year 1930 was the peak of French colonization in North Africa, which led France to celebrate the centenary of the French conquest of Algeria, by organizing a eucharistic congress in Tunisia.
 On this occasion, millions of Europeans invaded the capital city and went to the Saint-Lucien de Carthage Cathedral disguised as crusaders which humiliated and revolted the people who protested against what they considered a violation of an Islamic land by Christians.
 The protesters, strongly repressed, were brought to justice.
 Some of them had Bourguiba as their lawyer, since he had not participated in the event.
 He also remained neutral when Tahar Haddad was dismissed from his notary duties.
 He estimated at that moment, that the main goals were political, while other problems of society were secondary.
 He insisted that Tunisian identity had to be affirmed, declaring: "Let us be what we are before becoming what we will".